 Similarly, perhaps your Tea Party time is taking some solo time to meditate, walk, hike, do yoga, read a book, take a nap, or some other personal activity.
 Whatever your joy, the Tea Party is a metaphor for taking in that joy which means something to you and really soaking it up.
 Your future self will be grateful.
 And that is what a Tea Party can do for you.
 Soul nourishing!

 Happy Spring!
 Happy Tea Party time to you!
-Be the joy you wish to see in the world.This post may contain affiliate links.
-Click here to learn more about affiliate relationships.
+Be the joy you wish to see in the world.This post may contain affiliate links, at no extra cost to you, which allows me to share products I authentically use, recommend, or support, by receiving a small commission.